georgenzy/Test/README.md

 # Test
+Note:
-http.log.gz must be extracted to http.log file
+- http.log.gz must be extracted to http.log file
+- Part C python file cannot be ran as there are some parts that requires API key